 Which product ended up being the best of the best?
 We'll also tell you how to pick the best on your own in our buying guide, so read on for more shopping tips.

-You wouldn't want your insulated lunch box to make a mess if any food or drink spilled inside it.
-So last up, we inspected how well each item guards against leaking.
+You don't want your lunch box to make a mess if any food or drink is spilled inside it.
+So, we inspected how well each item guards against leaking.
 We filled each insulated lunch box with 3.4 ounces of water, zipped it shut, and picked it up to confirm if it would leak.
-We also tilted them and laid them on their sides, and gave high ratings to any that didn't leak.
+We also tilted and laid them on their side to rate them based on how well they prevented leaking.

 All product tests